 - 1. The Medical Director (MD) or designee should be consulted: - a.
 Before moving blood components, tissues, or reagents from one storage device to another, or - b.
-If a Rees or storage device alarm has been active for one hour, which corresponds to the fourth alarm activation. - NOTE: This communication and the MD's instructions shall be documented on the Temperature Alarm Activation Log. - 2.
-Examples of directions that the MD may provide follow: - a.
-If the temperature (as indicated by the storage device's external temperature display or the internal thermometer that is stored inside the device) is outside of the acceptable range (see the Quality Control section), then the MD will most likely instruct the Blood Bank to move any stored blood components or tissues. - b.
-If the temperature is normal or is trending back towards the acceptable range yet the
+If a Rees or storage device alarm has been active for one hour without resolution unless temperature is trending back towards acceptable range. - i.
+If the temperature is trending back towards the acceptable range and there is no concern for the content integrity, it is acceptable to inactivate the fourth alarm for an additional hour before contacting the MD. - c.
+The MD may instruct the Blood Bank to wait longer before moving any stored items and to record the temperature at specified intervals; e.g., every 15 minutes until it returns to the acceptable range.

-- Rees alarm is activated, the MD may instruct the Blood Bank to wait longer before moving any stored items and to record the temperature at specified intervals; e.g., every 15 minutes until it returns to the acceptable range. - c.
-The MD may instruct the Blood Bank to proceed to Transfusion Medicine policy, Manual Temperature Monitoring so that manual temperature(s) will be taken every 4 hours. - d.
-The MD may instruct the Blood Bank to put an Equipment out of Service form on the device and request service from Beaumont Health Biomedical or Rees.
+- 2. NOTE: This communication and the MD's instructions shall be documented on the Temperature Alarm Activation Log. - a.
+Examples of directions that the MD may provide follow: - i.
+If the temperature (as indicated by the storage device's external temperature display or the internal thermometer that is stored inside the device) is outside of the acceptable range (see the Quality Control section), then the MD will most likely instruct the Blood Bank to move any stored blood components or tissues. - ii.
+The MD may instruct the Blood Bank to proceed to Transfusion Medicine policy, Manual Temperature Monitoring so that manual temperature(s) will be taken every 4 hours. - iii.
+The MD may instruct the Blood Bank to put an Equipment out of Service form on the device and request service from Corewell Health Biomedical or Rees.